 - Most common tourist attractions are allowed to operate normally.
 This includes all open-air activities like hiking, horseback riding, ziplining, snorkeling, etc.

 - Beaches are partly open from 5am till 2.30pm daily in Yellow alert regions.
 During this time frame you are allowed to go surfing, spend time on the beach, go for a walk, you name it!
 However, you’re not allowed to gather on the beach.

-- Movies, theaters, gyms and salons are open with restrictions until 10pm during the whole week.
+- Movies, theaters, gyms and salons are open with restrictions until 10pm on weekdays and 8pm on weekends.
 Ticket purchase for movies and theaters can only be done online.

 - Hotels and accommodations may operate at 100%, while restaurants may operate at 50% of their normal capacity.
 Online check-ins and payments are advised.
 Approved bars and casinos are open at 50% of their normal capacity and are restricted to similar opening hours as all other establishments.

 - Most National parks are open.
 Tickets can only be purchased online.

 - The nighttime vehicular restriction begins at 10 p.m. during the week.
 From Monday to Friday, between 10 p.m. and 5 a.m. the following morning, most driving is forbidden.
 Daytime and weekend restrictions based on license plates still apply nationwide.
 Keep this in mind when renting a car.